CliveDev0413/key-prompts-system-godot/README.md

 ![action-example](media/action-example.png)

-6. After setting the action variable, you are ready to go!
+6. After setting the action variable, go to the [exporting section](#when-exporting) to know about what to do when exporting you're game.

 # For the C# verison
 1. Follow the steps of the GDScript version but instead of using `Key Prompts System GDScript` folder, use the `Key Prompts System CSharp` folder.